FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/_archive/__-working-with-sequelize.md

 ## Learning Objectives

-- Install the Sequelize ORM and connect to a local PostgreSQL database
+- Install the Sequelize ORM and connect to a local Postgres database
 - Define REST and CRUD
 - Sanitize data submitted through a form
-- Check for valid data in PostgreSQL when inserting!
+- Check for valid data in Postgres when inserting!
 - Hash a password before it is stored in PostgeSQL.
 - Use the `fetch` API
-- Use the Express router to create routes that will serve JSON data from PostgreSQL via Sequelize to your client application.
+- Use the Express router to create routes that will serve JSON data from Postgres via Sequelize to your client application.
 - Write GET requests using fetch, as Redux Actions; get JSON from your Express server and display it in your project
-- Write POST requests using fetch to save data into a local PostgreSQL database
+- Write POST requests using fetch to save data into a local Postgres database
-- Perform a SQL injection attack on your local PostgreSQL database
+- Perform a SQL injection attack on your local Postgres database

 ---